 Program progress reports are required semi-annually.
 These reports must include at a minimum: reporting of Best Practice measures; and a brief comparison of actual accomplishments to the goals established for the budget period or provide sound justification for the lack of progress.

 Annual financial status reports are required until the end of the project period.
 Reports must be submitted annually no later than 30 days after the end of each specified reporting period.
 The final financial status report is due within 90 days after the end of the 24 month project period.
 Standard Form 269 (long form for those reporting program income; short form for all others) will be used for financial reporting.

 Grantees are responsible and accountable for accurate reporting of the Progress Reports and Financial Status Reports (FSR).
-According to SF-269 instructions, the final SF-269 must be verified from the grantee records to support the information outlined in the FSR.
+According to SF-269 instructions, the final SF-269 must be Start Printed Page 1395verified from the grantee records to support the information outlined in the FSR.

 Failure to submit required reports within the time allowed may result in suspension or termination of an active grant, withholding of additional awards for the project, or other enforcement actions such as withholding of payments or converting to the reimbursement method of payment.
 Continued failure to submit required reports may result in one or both of the following: (1) The imposition of special award provisions; and (2) the non-funding or non-award of other eligible projects or activities.
 This applies whether the delinquency is attributable to the failure of the grantee organization or the individual responsible for preparation of the reports.

 C. FY 2007 and FY 2008 Single Audit Reports (OMB A-133)